 ... spare a few more dollars to help our struggling parish.

-... donate whatever we can to churches, homeless shelters and charities.
+... donate whatever we can to homeless shelters and charities.

-... or do anything that we know can help lighten someone's load during these days.
+... do something that we know can help lighten someone's load.

 I believe God did not just feel compassion for us, nor did he just desire to help humanity.